 Need some more mini dessert inspiration?
 Try these:

 In a small bowl, mix together cookie crumbs and melted butter.
-Spoon cookie mixture evenly into small jars or dishes and press to form a crust.
+Then, spoon the cookie mixture evenly into small jars or dishes and press to form a crust.
 Set aside.

-In the bowl of a stand mixer, beat together cream cheese and confectioners sugar until light and blended.
-Add melted chocolate, McCormick pure vanilla extract and McCormick red food color and beat until evenly blended.
-Fold in whipped topping.
+In a bowl of a stand mixer, beat together cream cheese and confectioners sugar until the mixture is light and blended.
+Add the melted chocolate, vanilla extract, and red food coloring then beat until the mixture is evenly blended.
+Fold in the whipped topping.

-Mix 1 teaspoon of McCormick pure vanilla extract into 1 8oz container of thawed whipped topping.
-Top Red Velvet No Bake Cheesecakes with a dollop of vanilla whipped topping and chocolate shavings.
+For vanilla whipped topping: Mix 1 teaspoon of vanilla extract into 1 – 8oz container of thawed whipped topping.
+Top Red Velvet No-Bake Cheesecakes with a dollop of vanilla whipped topping and chocolate shavings.